purwar1997/portfolio-project-9/Readme.md

 ## What I learnt by doing this project :-

-- Learnt how to use CSS `Flexbox` to position elements
+- How to use CSS `Flexbox` to position elements
-- Learnt how to use CSS `float` property to position elements
+- How to use CSS `float` property to position elements
-- Learnt how to use CSS `::after` selector
+- How to use CSS `::after` selector
-- Learnt how to create HTML `forms` and design it
+- How to create HTML `forms` and design it
-- Learnt how to create `cards` and add `animations` to it
+- How to create `cards` and add `animations` to it
-- Learnt how to create `header` and `footer` of a web page
+- How to create `header` and `footer` of a web page

 [**Live link**](https://portflio-project-9.vercel.app/) of the project.